 Please note the dissertation is based on the published syllabus; you can find this syllabus in the relevant qualification section on this website.

-Unit 991 and 994: The course runs for 18 months from the date of enrolment.
+Unit 991 – the course runs for 18 months from the date of enrolment.

 The CII's liability is limited to a complete refund of the fee paid for the dissertation concerned.
 Nothing in these conditions excludes or limits the liability of CII:

-(a) for death or personal injury caused by the negligence of CII; or
+(a) For death or personal injury caused by the negligence of CII

 Proof of identity

 You must show proof of identity to the CII on request.
 The following are acceptable as identification: